Kasarkode Khaderbai

 Kasaragod Khader Bhai is a 1992 Indian Malayalam-language comedy film directed by Thulasidas and starring Jagadish, Siddique, Ashokan, Zainuddin, Innocent, Mala Aravindan, Alummoodan, Babu Antony, Sunitha, Suchitra and Philomina.
 The film is a sequel to 1991 film Mimics Parade.
 In 2010, it spawned a sequel titled Again Kasargod Khader Bhai.

 Plot

-The film is about how Kasargod Khader Bhai (Alummoodan) and his son Kasim Bhai (Babu Antony), a criminal who attempts to murder people in his reach tries to take revenge on the mimicry artists who send Khader Bhai to jail.
+The film is about how Kasargod Khader Bhai and his son Kasim Bhai, a criminal who attempts to murder people in his reach tries to take revenge on the mimicry artists who send Khader Bhai to jail.